cleoold/soundtrack-downloader/README.md

         Don't download the files.
 Default: false -overwrite
         Redownload existing files.
 This option does not affect generation of info.json and link.
+Default: false -track value
+        Tracks to download.
+Format: [disc number-]track number.
+Example: 1-1,1-2.
+Default to all tracks.
-Default: false -url string
+  -url string
         URL to download